yds12/tarsila/docs/user_guide.md

 You can zoom in with `=` and out with `-`.

-The canvas can be resized by clicking on the menu on `File > Resize canvas`.
-It can also be erased completely via `File > Erase canvas`.
+The canvas can be resized by clicking on the menu on `File > Resize Canvas`.
+It can also be erased completely via `File > Erase Canvas`.

 ## Drawing